FAQ - Frequently Asked Questions

 How do I transport an alpaca?

 For traveling short distances many people use vans, mini vans, and even station wagons.
-We even managed to get one in the back of our Prius once!
+We actually managed to get one in the back of our Prius once!
 An old piece of carpet or heavy canvas will help protect the vehicle from damage.
 Once moving, the majority of alpacas will quietly cush (lay down).
-For long distances, a professional transporter with livestock trailers may be required.
+A livestock trailer is needed if you intend to transport more than a few at one time or for very long distances.

 For traveling short distances many people use vans, mini vans, and even station wagons.
-We even managed to get one in the back of our Prius once!
+We actually managed to get one in the back of our Prius once!
 An old piece of carpet or heavy canvas will help protect the vehicle from damage.
 Once moving, the majority of alpacas will quietly cush (lay down).
-For long distances, a professional transporter with livestock trailers may be required.
+A livestock trailer is needed if you intend to transport more than a few at one time or for very long distances.

 What about reproduction?

-A female alpaca can start breeding at between 18 and 24 months of age.
-The gestation period is 11 ½ months; yes, that is close to a year!
+A female alpaca can start breeding between the ages of 18 and 24 months.
+The gestation period is 11 ½ months.
 Crias (baby alpacas) weigh between 15 – 21 pounds at birth, and are most often up and nursing within an hour.
 They are weaned around 6 months of age.
-Females will rebreed between 2 and 4 weeks after giving birth, and can have one cria a year through their reproductive life.
+Females can be rebred between 2 and 4 weeks after giving birth, and can have one cria a year through their reproductive life.
 However, it is wise to give females breeding breaks.

-A female alpaca can start breeding at between 18 and 24 months of age.
-The gestation period is 11 ½ months; yes, that is close to a year!
+A female alpaca can start breeding between the ages of 18 and 24 months.
+The gestation period is 11 ½ months.
 Crias (baby alpacas) weigh between 15 – 21 pounds at birth, and are most often up and nursing within an hour.
 They are weaned around 6 months of age.
-Females will rebreed between 2 and 4 weeks after giving birth, and can have one cria a year through their reproductive life.
+Females can be rebred between 2 and 4 weeks after giving birth, and can have one cria a year through their reproductive life.
 However, it is wise to give females breeding breaks.

 How much does an alpaca cost?